KASTEL-CSSDA/CouplingPatternbasedCodeAnalyses/README.md

+**This prototype is archived.
+For the new version, please visit** [https://github.com/KASTEL-CSSDA/CouplingPatternSearchBasedSourceCodeAnalyses](https://github.com/KASTEL-CSSDA/CouplingPatternSearchBasedSourceCodeAnalyses)

 # CouplingPatternbasedCodeAnalyses
 Coupling architecture security properties with code pattern violations.

 ## Dependencies
 Before you can run the program, copy the following dependencies to `./src/main/resources`: